University of Providence Military Partnership

 Additional, Distribution Requirements

 Sustainability distribution course with a SUS attribute.
 This requirement is met for Paralegal Students with their field experience class communication distribution course with a COM attribute.
 This requirement is met for Paralegal Students with their Field Experience Class.

 The University of Providence and The Judge Advocate General’s Learning Center and School (TJAGLCS) have enjoyed a partnership since 2004.
 By working with TJAGLCS, UP is the only American Bar Association (ABA) approved paralegal studies program to provide Paralegal Specialists (27D) with an opportunity to complete an associate degree or bachelor of science in Legal and Paralegal Studies online.

-ABA approved Paralegal Studies programs require students seeking an Associate or Bachelor’s degree in Paralegal Studies to complete 10 credit hours of paralegal instruction in a traditional in-class (not distance learning) setting.
-By working closely with the Army JAG Corps, UP’s program allows you to meet the ABA in-class requirement by completing 27D10 AIT.
-The remainder of the degree can be completed on-line through UP.
+ABA approved Paralegal Studies programs require students seeking an Associate or Bachelor’s degree in Paralegal Studies to complete 10 credit hours of paralegal instruction, which can all be taken online.

 How long will it take to complete this degree?

 A Legal Studies Bachelor’s Degree is 120 credits and a Legal Studies Associate’s Degree is 60 credits.
 Length depends on number of transfer credits and number of credits taken each term.